huaweicloud/terraform-provider-huaweicloud/docs/resources/bcs_instance.md

   Changing this creates a new instance.

 * `count` - (Required, Int, ForceNew) Specifies the number of peers in organization.
-  For the number of organization nodes, please refer to the [specification table](#jump).
   Changing this creates a new instance.

 The `channels` block supports: